skoszewski/ado-mcp/README.md

 2. `AZURE_TENANT_ID`, `AZURE_CLIENT_ID` and `AZURE_CLIENT_SECRET` - a service principal client
    secret.
 3. None of the above - the identity signed in to the Azure CLI (`az login`).
-The container image does not include the Azure CLI, so this method works only with the local binary.
+The container image does not include the Azure CLI, so this method works only when the binary runs outside a container.

 The method in use is logged at startup.
 A personal access token needs these scopes: